Direct Prosthetic Socket in New Mexico

 - Wide variety of socket designs and direct socket materials

 Is a Direct Socket System Covered By Insurance?

 Free Direct Prosthetic Socket Evaluation in New Mexico

 For over a decade, PrimeCare has provided direct socket consultations to amputees in Las Cruces and the surrounding areas such as El Paso, San Teresa, San Ysidro, Albuquerque, and more.
 If you're an amputee seeking care, don't hesitate to get in touch with us for a free, no-strings-attached consultation.

 How much does a prosthetic socket cost?

-The cost of a prosthetic socket depends on a patient’s needs and the prosthetic components required to achieve enhanced mobility.
-If you book a free consultation, we’ll assess your residual limb and lifestyle needs and provide a rough estimate.
+The cost of a prosthetic socket solution depends on a patient’s needs and the prosthetic components required to achieve enhanced mobility.
+We’ll assess your residual limb and lifestyle needs if you book a free consultation and provide a rough estimate.

 How long does a prosthetic socket last?

-Most prosthetic limbs are built to withstand only three to five years of wear and tear and need to be replaced over the course of a lifetime.
+Most prosthetic limbs are built to withstand only three to five years of wear and tear and must be replaced throughout a lifetime.
 While they’re not a one-time cost, health insurance may cover some or all of the cost, depending on a patient’s healthcare plan.

 What are the symptoms of poor fitting prosthetic socket?